Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Affine presentations

 \section{Affine presentations}

-Typically, a theory of scheme-like objects looks as follows: to a category $\cB$ of \emph{algebraic objects}, one associates a category $\cA$ of \emph{affine schemes} that is anti-equivalent to $\cB$.
-This category $\cA$ of affine schemes carries a Grothendieck topology and is embedded as a full subcategory in a category $\cS$, which allows to glue affine schemes in some way.
+Typically a theory of scheme-like objects looks as follows: with a category $\cB$ of \emph{algebraic objects}, one associates a category $\cA$ of \emph{affine schemes} that is anti-equivalent to $\cB$.
+This category $\cA$ of affine schemes carries a Grothendieck pretopology and is embedded as a full subcategory in a category $\cS$, which allows us to glue affine schemes in some way.
 The purpose of this section is to abstract this mechanism of gluing as taking colimits over certain commutative diagrams in $\cA$, which we call affine presentations.
-At the end of this section, we state certain properties \eqref{part1}--\eqref{part6} that are typically satisfied in scheme-like theory.
+After setting up the definitions, we formulate Hypothesis \ref{hypothesis}, which gathers certain properties \eqref{part1}--\eqref{part6} that are usually satisfied in a scheme-like theory.

-Let $\cA$ be a category with finite limits, i.e.\ for all morphisms $U\to V$ and $U'\to V$ the fibre product $U\times_VU'$ exist.
-We endow $\cA$ with a Grothendieck pretopology, i.e.\ with a distinguished class of \emph{open morphisms} $U\to V$ (or, for short, \emph{opens}) and for every $U$ a collection of \emph{covering families} $\{W_i\to U\}$, subject to the usual axioms.
-We assume that opens are stable under base change along arbitrary morphisms.
+Let $\cA$ be a category with finite limits, endowed with a Grothendieck pretopology.
+We call a morphism $W\to U$ an \emph{open map} if it occurs in a covering family of $U$.

 Let $\cU$ be a commutative diagram in $\cA$.
-The \emph{category spanned by $\cU$} is the category $\langle\cU\rangle$ whose objects are the objects of $\cU$ and whose morphisms are all possible compositions of morphisms of $\cU$ in $\cA$, including the identity morphisms as compositions.
+The \emph{thin category spanned by $\cU$} is the category $\langle\cU\rangle$ whose objects are the objects of $\cU$ and whose morphisms are all possible compositions of morphisms of $\cU$ in $\cA$, including the identity morphisms as compositions.
 Since $\cU$ is commutative, the morphism sets $\Hom(U,V)$ of $\cC(\cU)$ have at most one element, i.e.\ $\langle\cU\rangle$ is a thin category.
-The commutative diagram $\cU$ can be considered as a subdiagram of $\langle\cU\rangle$ and there is a natural functor $\langle\cU\rangle\to\cA$.
+The commutative diagram $\cU$ can be considered as a subdiagram of $\langle\cU\rangle$.

+An object $U$ of $\cU$ is called a \emph{maximal object} if any morphism in $\gen\cU$ with domain $U$ is an isomorphism.
+We denote the set of maximal objects of $\cU$ by $\cU_{\max}$.
+By definition, we have $\cU_{\max}=\gen\cU_{\max}$.
+We say that $\cU$ is \emph{with enough maximal objects} if for every object $V$ of $\cU$, there is a morphism $V\to U$ into a maximal object $U$ in $\gen\cU$.